 In response to severe climate change and other impacts on agriculture, the first Southeastern BC Agriculture Forum, held in March of 2025 in Creston, addressed the region’s most critical issues.
 The inaugural event had a packed agenda that brought food producers together with policy and decision-makers, leaving participants eager to see the forum held on a regular basis.

 The project was led by Kootenay Employment Services Society (KES) through the Creston Valley-Kootenay Lake Economic Action Partnership Program (CVLEAP), which was created in 2017 to develop an economic action strategy for the Creston Valley-Kootenay Lake area.
-The Economic Trust of the Southern Interior (ETSI-BC) provided funding for the event and spoke with Ben Sergent, Executive Director of KES about the value of the forum today and into the future.
+The Economic Trust of the Southern Interior (ETSI-BC) provided funding for the event and spoke with Ben Sargent, Executive Director of KES about the value of the forum today and into the future.

 What was the impetus for this event?